eric-brechemier/within/README.md

 The intent is to avoid clashes with modules defined by different people and organizations, or even yourself in the future.

+Note that, although it may be less convenient, it is also possible to build the module name dynamically, for example:

+    "example.tld/hypothetic/path/to/module/" + counter()

+where `counter()` is a function that returns 1 initially and one more than previous result on each subsequent run.
+This allows to create separate spaces to publish events for different instances of a module.

 The callback function runs immediately, within the context of an object that holds data for the module; the same object is provided in all parts of the module: